 - “And the Winner is…” (PDF) – Report by McKinsey & Company that explores how incentive prizes are a unique and powerful tool and discusses 6 prize archetypes

 - Promoting Innovation through Challenges – On April 30, 2010, the White House and the Case Foundation hosted an event on promoting innovation.

 - President Obama’s updated Strategy for Innovation – 2011 – Report by the Obama Administration on enhancing the United States’ capacities to innovate.

 Table of Contents

-I want to find a vendor or partner to run my challenge.
+I would like a vendor or partner to manage my competition